 At this time, only the Facebook Business Page that you added to Business Manager will be inside Business Manager.

-You will need to click to grant existing Admins, Editors, etc., to manage your Page in Business Manager.
+You will need to click to grant existing Admins, Editors, etc., access to manage your Business Page in Business Manager.
 If you don’t add to them your Business Manager, they’ll continue to manage your Business Page how they normally do.
 This includes adding yourself to manage your Facebook Business Page and Ads Account inside Business Manager.

 You’ll also need to complete a separate process to add your Ads account to Business Manager.